Janosch-Gehring/nlu-annotations/ambiguity_task/resources/intro_text.md

 **There is a better meaning**: (leave empty)
 **Text is nonsensical**: [x]

 **Explanation**: It doesn't matter what the second sentence says, because the first sentence grammatically wouldn't work with the "brightness, illumination" meaning, so it has to be "not heavy".
-You may annotate sentences like this as nonsensical if the metaphor makes no sense.
+Also: **Whether a text is nonsensical or not can be subjective!** If you can plausibly imagine that there is some fantasy story about a magic bag that lights up a path, you could argue that this text *does* make sense in some circumstances, in which case it is alright to not mark it as nonsensical.

 ---